steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 At the end, we see that decoding was performed after 5 transmissions.
 There are two reasons for this to occur.
-First, no linearly dependent (l.d.) combinations ocurred during the random process.
+First, no linearly dependent (l.d.) combinations occurred during the random process.
 Second, there were no packet erasures neither.
 We will make some changes to see these effects.

-Changing the field and generation size
+Changing the Field and Generation Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Try to run the example again several times, you should see that the amount of tranmissions vary between 5 and 7, maybe sometimes a little more, due to randomness.
+Try to run the example again several times, you should see that the amount of transmissions vary between 5 and 7, maybe sometimes a little more, due to randomness.
 On average, for :math:`q = 2` you should expect that :math:`g + 1.6` transmissions are necessary to transmit :math:`g` l.i. packets.
 To verify this, you can save the following bash script as